-This was the fork I met when presented with the idea of backpacking with a quilt instead of a sleeping bag.
+If met with a fork in the road, which trail would you take?
+If someone presented you with a less popular choice, that you believed was better, would you take it?
+This was the fork I met when presented with the idea of using a backpacking quilt instead of a sleeping bag.
 I’ve been camping since I was a kid, everything from car camping to open bivvies deep in the backcountry, but always in a sleeping bag.

 Let’s start with the obvious benefits of an insulated quilt.
 Just by looking at a quilt and sleeping bag side by side, it’s pretty evident that the quilt is going to pack down smaller and weigh less than a traditional mummy bag.
-For a thru-hiker or alpinist, saving space and carrying a lighter pack are huge bonuses.
-Even a weekend backpacker knows that leaves room for s’more supplies and less weight while hiking.
+For a thru-hiker or alpinist, saving space and carrying a lighter pack are huge priorities.
+Even a weekend backpacker knows this leaves room for s’more supplies and less weight while hiking.

 The primary purpose of your camp insulation is to keep you warm in camp.
 This is usually the first thing that quilt skeptics will question and was my primary concern as well.
 Without the bottom of the bag, how was I supposed to stay insulated and retain heat?

 When you lay down for a night in camp, your body compresses the down between you and your pad.
-The insulation under you is provided by your sleeping pad, not your sleeping bag’s fill.
-If you turn in the night, the compressed insulation becomes a cold spot until the fill recovers it’s loft.
+The insulation under you is predominantly provided by your sleeping pad, not your sleeping bag’s fill.
+If you turn in the night, the compressed insulation becomes a cold spot until the fill recovers its loft.
 This is not a problem for quilts (or Therm-a-Rest sleeping bags with SynergyLink Connectors) which allows you to move freely while your insulation stays in place.

 Being cold at camp is pretty terrible, but overheating the entire night can be just as bad.
 Resting at camp is not just about catching some Z’s, it’s about recovering and gaining energy for tomorrow’s adventure.